radian-software/etunes/README.md

 or the environment variable `$ETUNES_LIBRARY`.
 If neither is given then `etunes` aborts.

-Create a new `library.yml` file with defaults.
-If a file already exists then
+Create a new `library.yml` file with defaults:

     $ etunes init